Performance optimization techniques

 1. Framework Usage

-• Choose appropriate flush modes for computed properties
+• Choose appropriate flush modes (sync or async) for computed properties

-• Optimize watch expressions and use computed properties
+• Optimize watch expressions and prefer computed properties

 2. Memory Management